Basic Integration Problems for Beginners

 $$\int x \, dx + \int 2 \, dx + \int \frac{1}{x} dx.$$

-Finally, we integrate to arrive at
+Finally, we integrate to arrive at a final answer of

-$$\frac{x^2}{2} + 2x + \ln|x| + C.$$
+$$\frac{1}{2}x^2 + 2x + \ln|x| + C.$$

 (c) \(\int \frac{x+2}{\sqrt{x}} dx\)

-Solution: Breaking up the fraction and rewriting the roots in exponential form gives us
+Breaking up the fraction gives us.

 $$\int \frac{x}{\sqrt{x}} + \frac{2}{\sqrt{x}} dx$$